UShouldRun/MLA---Number-Recognition---MNIST-DataSet-/README.md

 ```

 # Credits
-All code is free to use, I just ask those who may share it with others to share this github account.
+All code is free to use, I just ask those who may share it with others to mention this github account.